gems-ys723/gems-ys723.github.io/content/authors/admin/_index.md

 ## About Me

-Yufan Song is now a PhD student at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am now a PhD student in Aeronautics Department at Imperial College London, supervised by Prof. Hwang Yongyun.
+My research interests based on the intersection between math and computational fluid dynamics.
+More specifically, it includes nolinear and instability theory for turburlence, numerical methods for odes/pdes and birfurcation theory.
+I am in the Instability, Turbulence & Pattern Formation Group.